borzoni/TaskMgr/README.md

 You can see a working app at http://enigmatic-mountain-84656.herokuapp.com/ Seeds and some fake data is included. )
-* User account: login:  'user@test.ru', pass: 'longpass'
+* User account: login:  'test@user.ru', pass: 'longpass'
-* Admin account login: 'admin@test.ru', pass: 'longpass'
+* Admin account login: 'test@tadmin.ru', pass: 'longpass'

 #TODO
   * Notifications when assignee and task status is changed